 Appendix 11 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the Bacterial Indicator TMDLs for the Middle Santa Ana Region Watershed (MSAR).
 The Bacteria TMDLs were adopted by the Santa Ana Water Board on August 26, 2005, and subsequently approved by the State Water Board on May 15, 2006, by OAL on September 1, 2006, and by USEPA on May 16, 2007.
-The Cities of Claremont and Pomona also discharge to the MSAR, but are covered under separate MS4 Permit No. R8-2013-0043.
+The Cities of Claremont and Pomona also discharge to the MSAR.
 The WLAs from the Bacteria TMDLs are expressed as numeric WQBELs that will be effective upon the effective date of the Order.
-The compliance deadline for dry weather conditions specified in the Basin Plan passed on December 31, 2015, while the compliance deadline for wet weather conditions has not passed and is December 31, 2025.
+The compliance deadline for dry summer conditions specified in the Basin Plan passed on December 31, 2015.
+The compliance date for wet weather conditions is December 31, 2025; however, upon the effective date of the Basin Plan amendment set forth in Resolution R8-2026-0014, the compliance date for wet weather WQBELs is extended to December 31, 2035..
 The Permittees may therefore alternatively comply with the WQBELs for wet weather conditions only by developing and implementing an approved Watershed Management Plan that employs BMPs that are subject to an iterative improvement process.
 The Appendix requires that the Comprehensive Bacterial Reduction Plan (CBRP) be revised.
-The CBRP may function as a WMP if it meets the requirements of section XII and is approved by the Executive Officer as a WQMP.
-However, the CBRP may not serve as an alternative means of compliance with the WQBEL for dry weather conditions, as that compliance deadline has passed.
+The CBRP may function as a WMP if it meets the requirements of section XII and is approved by the Executive Officer as a WMP.
+However, the CBRP may not serve as an alternative means of compliance with the WQBEL for dry summer conditions, as that compliance deadline has passed.

 Appendix 12 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the Lake Elsinore and Canyon Lake Nutrient TMDLs.
 The Nutrient TMDLs were first adopted by the Santa Ana Water Board on December 20, 2004, and approved by the State Water Board on May 19, 2005, OAL on July 26, 2005, and the USEPA on September 30, 2005.
-The compliance deadline of December 31, 2020 has passed.
-The WLAs from the Nutrients TMDLs are expressed as numeric WQBELs that will be effective upon the effective date of the Order.
-The Appendix requires that the Comprehensive Nutrient Reduction Plan (CNRP) be updated.
-Because the compliance deadline for the Nutrient TMDLs specified in the Basin Plan has passed, the CNRP may not serve as an alternative means of compliance with the WQBELs and Receiving Water Limitations.; however, it the CNRP serves as an important roadmap for how the Permittees plan to comply with the WQBELs.
+The Nutrient TMDLs were revised by the Santa Ana Water Board in Resolution R8-2025-0014.
+As of the date of issuance of the Order, the revised Nutrient TMDLs have not yet been approved by USEPA and will not become effective unless and until approved by USEPA.
+(See Resolution R8-2025-0014, ¶ 22 [final USEPA approval is the effective date for both state and federal law purposes].)
+The 2004 Nutrient TMDLs remain in effect until the revised Nutrient TMDLs are approved by USEPA.
+The 2025 TMDLs establish extended compliance schedules and implement a phased TMDL and adaptive management approach.
+Phase I refers to implementation of the 2004 TMDLs from 2005 to 2020.
+Phase II occurs from the effective date of the revised Nutrient TMDLs through twenty years from the effective date and Phase III occurs after Phase II until thirty years after the effective date.
+The 2025 WLAs are incorporated into the Order as WQBELS that are numeric WQBELs that must be achieved as soon as possible but no later than thirty years from the effective date.
+Permittees may alternatively comply with the WQBELs by developing and implementing the approved CNRP (or equivalent Watershed Management Plan) that includes participating in pollution offset strategies and employing BMPs that are subject to an iterative improvement process.